nwuAI/CWNet/README.md

 ## Introduction
 Our paper propose a Multi-Direction Convolution and Transformer Network for Retinal Vessel Segmentation (MCNet) by integrating multi-direction convolution and transformer together.
 The
-MCNet employs a dual-branch encoder ,and a Transformer as the bottleneck, to capture the multi-directional features and the global features, respectively.
+MCNet employs a dual-branch encoder, and a Transformer as the bottleneck, to capture the multi-directional features and the global features, respectively.
-In addition, we design two modules, the Convolution and Wavelet Fusion module (CWF) and the Feature Enhancement module (FE), to better fuse the features of the two encoders and enhance the decoder’s feature expression ability.
+In addition, we design two modules, the Convolution and Wavelet Fusion module (CWF) and the Feature Enhancement module (FE), to better integrate the features of the two branches of the encoder and the features of the encoder and decoder, and enhance the decoder’s feature expression ability.

 <div align="center">
   <img src="figures/framework.png" width="1000" />